 Breakthrough discoveries could pave way for new applications of liquid crystals.

-Materials capable of performing complex functions in response to changes in the environment could form the basis for exciting new technologies.
-Think of a capsule implanted in your body that automatically releases antibodies in response to a virus, a surface that releases an antibacterial agent when exposed to dangerous bacteria, a material that adapts its shape when it needs to sustain a particular weight, or clothing that senses and captures toxic contaminants from the air.
+Exciting new technologies could be formed based on materials capable of performing complex functions in response to changes in the environment.
+Think of a capsule implanted in your body that automatically releases antibodies in response to a virus, a material that adapts its shape when it needs to sustain a particular weight, a surface that releases an antibacterial agent when exposed to dangerous bacteria, or clothing that senses and captures toxic contaminants from the air.

 Harnessing the properties of liquid crystals

 In contrast to traditional liquids, liquid crystals exhibit a uniform molecular order and orientation that offer potential as building blocks for autonomous materials.
 Defects within the crystals are essentially tiny capsules that could act as sites for chemical reactions or as transport vessels for cargo in a circuit-like device.